arbor-sim/arbor/doc/co_cable_cell.rst

 They can be specified at three different levels:

 * *globally*: a global default for all cells in a model.
-* *per-cell*: overide the global defaults for a specific cell.
+* *per-cell*: override the global defaults for a specific cell.
 * *per-region*: specialize on specific cell regions.

 This hierarchical approach for resolving parameters and properties allows